 It is a processing error if the specified length for an element of dfdl:lengthKInd 'prefixed' or 'explicit' (with dfdl:length an expression) is an integer such that the length of the data exceeds the capacity of the simple type.

-Base-2 Binary Number Elements
+Length of Base-2 Binary Number Elements

 Non-floating point numbers with binary representation and dfdl:binaryNumberRep 'binary' are represented as a bit string which contains a base-2 representation.